Circular walks around Tintagel

 The walk follows the stream up from Jeffrey's Pit through bluebell woods emerging at the top of Trebarwith Valley overlooking Trewarmett.
 The route follows the ridge seawards then drops down into the valley with panoramic views back up to Trewarmett and down to the sea.
 The walk continues down to the valley floor past an old mill and then back up the other side of the valley through Trebarwith Nature Reserve to the fields in Treknow from which there are more views across the valley in the other direction.

-The walk descends from Jeffrey's Pit and cross the Trebarwith Nature Reserve to Treknow followed by a footpath that leads to Trebarwith Strand.
+The walk descends from Jeffrey's Pit and crosses the Trebarwith Nature Reserve to Treknow followed by a footpath that leads to Trebarwith Strand.
 From Trebarwith Strand there is one fairly steep (but reasonably short) ascent on the coast path to the cliffs and then it's fairly flat all the way.
 The path across the cliffs has magnificent views of Dennis Point, Trebarwith Strand, the coastal slate quarries (now colonised by birds and flowers) and Penhallic point.
 The walk back is through some pleasant fields and lanes.

 The walk starts at Trebarwith Strand and follows the tracks trodden by the donkeys laden with slate from the coastal quarries to Tintagel Haven where the slate was loaded onto ships, passing the ancient St Materiana church and Tintagel Castle on the way.
-The route turns inland from Barras Nose, passing the impressive victorian Castle Hotel, the medieval Old Post Office and King Arthur's Great Halls before returning via Treknow - one of the oldest slate quarrying villages in North Cornwall
+The route turns inland from Barras Nose, passing the impressive Victorian Castle Hotel, the mediaeval Old Post Office and King Arthur's Great Halls before returning via Treknow - one of the oldest slate quarrying villages in North Cornwall

 Starting with a bus journey to Boscastle, this walk follows the coast path from Boscastle Harbour over Forrabury Common, past the coastal slate quarries to Trevalga.
 The route continues past a number of offshore islets around Firebeacon Hill, and then descends into Rocky Valley.
 From here, it passes Benoath Cove and Bossiney Haven, and climbs the headland of Willapark, before rounding Barras Nose to reach Tintagel Castle.